Work Experience Process

 You are required to respond to work experience offers within two (2) business days.
 Do not tentatively accept an offer while waiting to find out about another position.
 Such actions could raise doubts about your responsibility and maturity, and even lead to an employer withdrawing from the work experience program.

-During Your Work Experience
+During Your Work Experience:

 Your faculty will arrange periodic check-ins with both you and your employer to oversee job safety and performance.
-The frequency of these check-ins will be determined by your faculty and may be conducted either digitally or in-person, depending on the circumstances and location of your work experience.
+The frequency of these check-ins will be determined by your faculty and may be conducted either digitally, virtually, or in-person, depending on the circumstances and location of your work experience.
 These check-in discussions will encompass a range of factors, including your interpersonal relationships, reliability, learning aptitude, attitude, decisions making, professionalism, attendance, punctuality, overall work achievements, and areas for enhancement.

 On your first day of the work experience, the Employer is responsible to provide you with an orientation.
 This orientation will help you set up distinct goals, tasks, and duties for your work experience.
 It will also give you the chance to become familiar with your work environment, whether it’s on site or remote, and gain an understanding of the organization.

-Job Safety Review
+Job Safety Review:

 Another crucial aspect covered during your orientation is job safety.
 This is the time when you’ll receive information about your employer’s Occupational Health & Safety Policies, layout of the worksite, job hazards etc. to ensure you are aware of safe work procedures.